Journey from the Red Centre to Sydney

 Return to the Ayers Rock Resort for lunch in the Lungkata Room, a glass-walled venue with panoramic views of the desert landscape.
 After lunch, you’ll travel to the airport for the three-hour flight to Sydney.
 Once you arrive in Sydney, it’s a 20-minute drive to the Four Seasons Hotel, which has 531 guest rooms overlooking Sydney Harbour.

-Host dinner at Café Sydney, located on the rooftop of Customs House, overlooking Circular Quay.
-This contemporary restaurant can host group bookings for 12 to 40 people, or you can exclusively hire the entire venue for seated events for 140 people and cocktail functions for 325.
+Host dinner at Café Sydney, located on the rooftop of Customs House in Circular Quay with gaspworthy views across Sydney Harbour.
+This contemporary restaurant can host group bookings for 12 to 40 people, or you can exclusively hire the entire venue for seated events for 140 people and 325 for cocktail functions.
 Savour a meal of seafood platters and Australian wine, before enjoying a nightcap in the lounge.

 After breakfast at the Four Seasons, take a five-minute walk to the Commissioners Steps on the edge of Circular Quay.
 Here, a fleet of VIP Water Taxis awaits to take you on a 15-minute cruise across Sydney Harbour to Taronga Zoo.
 Meet an expert guide for the Australian Walkabout Tour, where you’ll encounter more than 40 Australian animals, including kangaroos, echidnas, wallabies and koalas.
-This 90-minute experience includes a ride on the Sky Safari cable car, giving you impressive views of the zoo, city and harbour.
+This 90-minute experience includes a ride on the Sky Safari cable car, giving you impressive views of the zoo and across Sydney Harbour to the city.

 A five-minute walk from your hotel will bring you to Saké restaurant in The Rocks.
 Choose from a range of sophisticated private dining rooms, accommodating eight to 64 people for seated events or up to 120 for cocktail functions.
 For an interactive dining experience, arrange a sushi masterclass with sake pairings.

-For a bird’s-eye view of Sydney, take the BridgeClimb Express.
+For a bird’s-eye view of Sydney, take BridgeClimb's Summit Express.
 In just over two hours, you’ll climb to the summit of the Sydney Harbour Bridge, where you’ll be treated to an exclusive morning tea.
 Don’t forget to pause for your team photo at the top.

 Once you’re back on the ground, it’s a three-minute walk to The Australian Heritage Hotel, one of the oldest bars in Australia.
 After enjoying one of the 100 Australian craft beers on offer, take a one-hour guided stroll through this historic neighbourhood with The Rocks Walking Tours.